-The CfA catalog is updated at least twice per year to incorporate new or edited policies.
-Students must follow the program requirements associated with the catalog version of their enrollment date.
-If a student withdraws and later re-enrolls in the CfA program, he or she must fulfill the program requirements associated with the catalog version in effect at the time of his or her return.
+The CFA catalog is updated at least twice per year to incorporate new or edited policies.
+Students must follow the policies and program requirements associated with the catalog version of their enrollment date.
+If a student withdraws and later re-enrolls in the CFA program, he or she must abide by the policies and fulfill the program requirements associated with the catalog version in effect at the time of his or her return.